thma/generic-persistence/README.md

 main = do
   -- connect to a database
   conn <- connect SQLite <$> connectSqlite3 "sqlite.db"
   -- initialize Person table
   setupTableFor @Person conn
   -- create a Person entity
   let alice = Person {personID = 123456, name = "Alice", age = 25, address = "Elmstreet 1"}
   -- insert a Person into a database insert conn alice
   -- update a Person
   update conn alice {address = "Main Street 200"}
   -- select a Person from a database
-  -- The result type must be provided by the call site, -- as `retrieveEntityById` has a polymorphic return type `IO (Maybe a)`. alice' <- retrieveById @Person conn "123456" print alice'
+  -- The result type must be provided by the call site, -- as `selectById` has a polymorphic return type `IO (Maybe a)`. alice' <- selectById @Person conn "123456" print alice'

-  -- select all Persons from a database allPersons <- retrieveAll @Person conn print allPersons
+  -- select all Persons from a database. again, the result type must be provided. allPersons <- select @Person conn allEntries print allPersons
   -- delete a Person from a database delete conn alice
   -- select all Persons from a database.
-Now it should be empty. allPersons' <- retrieveAll conn :: IO [Person] print allPersons'
+Now it should be empty. allPersons' <- select conn allEntries :: IO [Person] print allPersons'
   -- close connection
   disconnect conn
 ```